-Local Government has been a force behind the Burnie Ten throughout its 25 years.
+Local Government has been a force behind the Burnie Ten throughout its long existence.
 The race evolved from the then Burnie Council’s desire to promote the town and boost economic development through tourism.

 While elite runners provide the glamour, the Burnie Ten has not wavered from its original traditions to present a challenge for all of the family whether walking, jogging or running.

 When Mike Boss-Walker suggested in 1984 a major footrace to promote the town, he could hardly have envisaged what an impact it would have, not only on this community but throughout Tasmania.

 In 1984 a Burnie Ten Organising Committee was formed with Boss-Walker as Convenor/Secretary.
 The Committee were Councillors (Dr) Paul Cains and Deputy Warden (now known as Mayor) Adrian Hayward, appointed Publicity Officer and Sponsorship Officer respectively.
 Local teachers Phil Crombie (Athletic Director), Dick McKenna and Michael Walker (Financial Officers) and lawyer Nick Walker completed the group.

 “We believe the Burnie Ten will do for distance running what Burnie’s New Year’s Day sports carnival has done for cycling and sprinting,” said Dr Cains.
 The plan was to start and finish in Burnie’s main shopping centre, to promote the vibrancy of the town, with an out and back course to Wivenhoe.